 Kai jeow is a relatively unknown dish outside of Thailand.
 That said, there are a few places where you can find it.

-Your best bet is to find a Thai restaurant that serves breakfast, which can hard to come by.
+Your best bet is to find a Thai restaurant that serves breakfast, which can be hard to come by, depending on your proximity to metropolitan areas.
 Sometimes this dish is listed in the “specials” or the “sides” part of the menu as “Thai omelet.”
 Many Thai restaurants that don’t have kai jeow on their menu will happily accommodate your special request for this comfort food…if you ask nicely. 🙂

 View this map to find out which eateries are known to serve this popular street food.